iuni-cadre/cadre-website-content/pages/06.resources/02.data-access-policy/sidebar.md

 * Web of Science or WoS: The dataset and all future updates that have been provided to IUNI by Clarivate Analytics.
 * Microsoft Academic Graph or MAG: The dataset and all future updates that have been provided to IUNI by Microsoft Research.
 * Data Enclave or ‘The enclave’: A dedicated data intensive node in the Karst network that stores the WoS and MAG dataset and is maintained by UITS on behalf of IUNI.
 * Data Manager: An employee of IUNI who conducts day-to-day administration of the WoS and MAG dataset and supports researchers in accessing the data.
-The Data Manager serves as the single point of contact for all issues regarding the enclave and the WoS data (See [https://datamgmt.iu.edu/governance/structure.php](http://iuni.iu.edu/resources/cadre/general-data-user) for more details).
+The Data Manager serves as the single point of contact for all issues regarding the enclave and the WoS data.

 ---